 It’s as stagnant as pond water as they reach Grant St. and peer into the first of their last hopes, the deserted looking Grant & Green tavern.
 Only the reedy strains of a weakly sung karaoke ballad let them know the sound system is even on.

 As they near the corner of Grant & Fresno they hear nothing, and begin to fear the worst; but they do see a faint light.
 Then they notice the doorman, a spectral figure with a long grizzled prospector’s beard that suggests he’s been Rip Van Winkling in that very doorway since the 1890s.
 But in a sign of the times, the doorman has a smartphone held up close to his face, bathing his cotton white prospector’s beard in a puddle of icy blue light.

 Where the beard meets the retina display is the perfect juxtaposition of San Francisco’s two chronological bookends: its 19th Century frontier-town origins and its 21st Century tech-sector present.
 Usually the collision of hi-tech and working class is not as copacetic as blue light hitting a white beard.
-Usually it’s an old bohemian being forced out of his apartment and a young tech worker moving in.
+Usually it’s more like an old bohemian being forced out of his apartment and a young tech worker moving in.
 This is one reason why it’s so hard to find decent live music in San Francisco anymore.

 The Saloon is dark, dank, wooden, narrow, and potentially dangerous.
 Stepping inside is like entering an abandoned mineshaft.
 The two travelers make out a pair of stools at the end of the bar near the stage, and grab them.